mbrenig/SheetSync/docs/getting_started.rst

 .. image:: URL.png

-and then inject new data by initializing the sheet as follows:
+and then you can inject new data to the existing document by initializing the sheet as follows:

 .. code-block:: python
    :linenos:

    target = Sheet(credentials=creds,
-                  document_key="1bnieREGAyXZ2TnhXgYrlacCIY09Q2IfGXNZbjsvj82M")
+                  document_key="1bnieREGAyXZ2TnhXgYrlacCIY09Q2IfGXNZbjsvj82M",
+                  worksheet_name="Sheet1")

 .. note::
    The 'inject' method only adds or updates rows.
 If you want to delete rows from the spreadsheet to keep it in sync with the input data then use the 'sync' method described in the next section.